-Earle B. Barnes Award for Leadership in Chemical Research Management
+Earle B. Barnes Award For Leadership In Chemical Research Management

-He joined Dow Corning later that year as a researcher in the advanced ceramics program.
-In 1996, Zank and his family moved to Japan, where he served as head of the company’s Physics & Rigid Materials Expertise Center.
-During his five-year stint in Japan, Zank also took on the responsibilities of photonics innovation team leader and science and technology manager.
-After returning to the U.S., he became science and technology director for the company’s advanced technologies and ventures business.
-Zank was promoted to his current positions in 2003.
+LaMattina, 59, recently retired from Pfizer.
+Rod MacKenzie, a Pfizer colleague and the current head of worldwide research in the pharmatherapeutics division, says LaMattina’s legacy of growth includes new and expanded R&D in oncology, large molecules, and vaccines, as well as partnerships with organizations such as Scripps Research Institute.

-In setting the research agenda for Dow Corning, Zank looks for projects that will deliver across the short, medium, and long term.
-He says he also mixes riskier projects with those that are “right in the sweet spot for something we should be able to do.”
-Most important, he says, is the staff.
-“If you have good people, they’re going to create the right portfolio.”
+Another growth area for Pfizer has been in its workforce diversity.
+LaMattina remembers that in the 1980s, the firm had no female Ph.D. organic chemists.
+He championed a new approach to hiring, and by the end of his tenure, 30–40% of new scientists were female.
+“Having a diverse environment makes everyone feel welcome, contribute, and give everything they have to offer,” he says.

-Zank will present his award address before the Division of Polymer Chemistry.
+LaMattina will present the award address before the Division of Medicinal Chemistry.

 Join the conversation